nebula0248/openshift-ai-llm-gradio-rag-milvus-vllm-openai/README.md

+> Note: This repo has been modified to allow customizing the embedding model rather than hardcoding to use the nomic-ai embedding.
+In this case, you can change the EMBEDDING_MODEL_NAME env in the K8S deployment to suit different needs.

 # Gradio UI for RAG using vLLM Inference server and Milvus

 This is a simple UI example for a RAG-based Chatbot using Gradio, vLLM Inference server, and Milvus as a vector database.